Last call to become a hero for animals. Don't miss your chance. Learn more!

-Baby birds crushed, drowned and mutilated
+Baby birds crushed, drowned, and mutilated

-At the hatchery, live chicks were mutilated by fast-moving machinery and then left for hours until they were dumped into a chute where they would be ground up alive.
 Hours-old chicks were discovered with their bodies ripped open, exposing internal organs, and found caught or crushed by the mechanized processing equipment.
 Chicks that were trapped in dirty trays drowned in scalding water in the company’s washing machine.

 Animal Equality is calling on local officials to file criminal charges.

-According to the United States Department of Agriculture, over 81 million chicks die at hatcheries each year.
-Years of studies and research data show that chickens have extensive emotional and cognitive capabilities and experience a scope of positive and negative emotions, ranging from sadness to affection and admiration.
-Chickens are sensitive to touch, and their skin contains numerous kinds of receptors for temperature, pressure, and pain.
-That means that they can feel when they are sliced open or drowned in scalding hot water.
-The industry considers their painful deaths the cost of doing business.
+According to the United States Department of Agriculture, over 81 million chicks die at hatcheries yearly.
+Years of studies and research data show that chickens have extensive emotional and cognitive capabilities and experience positive and negative emotions, ranging from sadness to affection and admiration.

-On the days I wanted to quit, I looked at the chicks and wondered, if I don’t stay and do this and tell the chicks' story, who will?
-Undercover Investigator, Animal Equality
+On the days I wanted to quit, I looked at the chicks and wondered, if I don’t stay and do this and tell the chicks’ story, who will?

 Seeking Justice